 At the other end of the spectrum, however, immigrants are much more likely than U.S.-born citizens to have less than a high school education.
 Roughly 30 percent of immigrants lack a high school diploma, nearly four times the figure for U.S.-born citizens.

-Fact 3: On average, immigrants imporve the living standards of Americans.
+Fact 3: On average, immigrants improve the living standards of Americans.

 The most recent academic research suggests that, on average, immigrants raise the overall standard of living of American workers by boosting wages and lowering prices.
 One reason is that immigrants and U.S.-born workers generally do not compete for the same jobs; instead many immigrants complement the work of U.S. employees and increase their productivity.
 For example, low-skill immigrant laborers allow U.S.-born farmers, contractors, or craftsmen to expand agricultural production or to build more homes—thereby expanding employment possibilities and incomes for U.S. workers.
 Another reason is that businesses adjust to new immigrants by opening stores, restaurants, or production facilities to take advantage of the added supply of workers; more workers translate into more business.